John Rae (administrator)

 John Rae was born on 9 January 1813 at Aberdeen, Scotland, the son of George Rae, Messenger-at-Arms, and his wife Jean, née Edmond.
 His younger brother was George Rae, a British banker and Pre-Raphaelite Art Collector based in Liverpool.
+He was educated at the Aberdeen Grammar School, Marischal College and University of Aberdeen.
+He studied law and graduated Master of Arts in 1832.
+In 1839, Rae moved to Australia.